Xi Jinping says China has consulted millions of citizens on its government under 'integral democracy' which Beijing says is better than the West - ExBulletin

 According to CGTN, the Chinese government’s decision-making system allows people to submit suggestions to the government.

-It’s also unclear whether the 8.54 million online opinions collected accurately represent “the voice of the people.” liberty house rated China’s internet freedom 10/100, citing barriers to accessing information, cumbersome
+It’s also unclear whether the 8.54 million online opinions collected accurately represent “the voice of the people.” liberty house rated China’s internet freedom 10/100, citing barriers to accessing information, harsh censorship and serious violations of user rights.

 China is also known to have one of the most restrictive media environments.